Tsunami014/Blaze-Sudio/docs/README.md

 ---
-description: A really cool application for making games/other apps with :)
+description: Will add more stuff here in the future
 ---

-# Blaze Sudios!
+# Home!

 Welcome to the Blaze Sudios documentation!